levgiffune/port_scan/README.md

+Simple python port scanner

-A really simple port scanner I made because I was bored
+I made this because I was bored in class